-A broad literature in labor economics uses quasi-experimental techniques to evaluate the success of active labor market programs.
+Quasi-experimental techniques are frequently used in labor economics to evaluate the success of active labor market programs.
 While this literature mostly examines the overall success of these programs, there is little knowledge about its active components.
-In this paper, we explored the extent to which a specific self-regulation training as part of an active labor market program affects reintegration probability.
-To do so, we embedded a randomized-controlled field experiment in an existing labor market reactivation program and used this experimental setting to investigate whether teaching mental contrasting with implementation intentions (MCII)-an easy-to-learn self-regulatory strategy-can improve the success of the program.
+In this paper, we explore the extent to which a specific self-regulation training, which we added in an RCT-design to an existing and successful labor market program, affects job search effort.
+More specifically, we use this field experimental setting to investigate whether teaching mental contrasting with implementation intentions (MCII)-an easy-to-learn and well-established self-regulatory strategy-can improve the success of the program.

-First, we find a positive treatment effect on the quality of participants' submitted CVs-an intermediate measure of success.
-Second, we do not find an overall treatment effect on the (short-term) labor market reintegration probability.
-Third, we find that participants with an internal Locus of Control benefit more from the treatment than participants with an external Locus of Control.
+Our main result reveals a positive treatment effect on participants' job application effort: we find that treated participants submit a higher quality CV document and treated participants are more likely to submit their CV document on time instead of late.
+We do not find that treated participants are more likely to submit any CV document-which otherwise would compromise our first finding as the compared groups would be selectively different.
+In further analyses, we cannot identify a treatment effect on the probability of being reintegrated into the labor markethowever, we are only able to measure this outcome in the short-term.
+We do find a heterogeneous treatment effect, as participants with an internal Locus of Control benefit more from the treatment than participants with an external Locus of Control.
 This is consistent with the theory of Locus of Control: Individuals who believe that they can influence success in life to a high degree (i.e., those with an internal Locus of Control) are more likely to adopt new strategies that help them to exert effort.
 In contrast, individuals who believe to a high degree that factors outside their control influence their success in life (i.e., those with an external Locus of Control) are less likely to exert effort; in consequence, they are less likely to adopt new strategies that might help them to exert effort.
+We do not find heterogeneous treatment effects with respect to self-control or educational background of participants.